ajmalkoti/ajmalkoti.github.io/tutorials/git_setup_and_use.md

 4. Make a copy of the generated key and store it in separate directory
    ```mkdir github_keys```
    ```cp id_rsa* github_keys```
-5. You need to add the same keys you generated on your desktop/compter to your GitHub account (online) So open your Github account setting (online) and navigate as follows.
+5. You need to add the same keys (that you generated on your desktop/compter) to your GitHub account (online) So open your Github account setting (online) and navigate as follows.
    1. Open your Github account (online)
    2. Click on your account name (left top corner).